 Contributions - Contributions are recognized when the donor makes a promise to give to the League that is, in substance, unconditional.
 Contributions that are restricted by the donor are reported as increases in net assets without donor restrictions if the restrictions expire in the fiscal year in which the contributions are recognized.
-All other donor restrictions are reported as increases in net assets with donor restrictions depending on the nature of the restrictions.
+All other donor restrictions.
 When a restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions.
 The League uses the allowance method to determine uncollectible unconditional promises to give.

-Donated Goods and Services - The League received in-kind contributions of materials and supplies primarily related to fundraising efforts in the amounts of \$93,149 and \$45,776 for the years ended May 31, 2019 and 2018, respectively.
+Donated Goods and Services - The League received in-kind contributions of materials and supplies primarily related to fundraising efforts in the amounts of \$109,715 and \$93,149 for the years ended May 31, 2020 and 2019, respectively.

 The League receives donated services from a variety of unpaid members and other volunteers.
 No amounts have been recognized in the accompanying statements of activities because the criteria for recognition of such volunteer effort under accounting and reporting standards prescribed for not-for-profit organizations has not been satisfied.
-However, during fiscal 2019, members provided in excess of 50,000 hours of service to various League programs.
+However, during fiscal 2020 and 2019, members provided in excess of 50,000 hours of service to various League programs.